apache/gravitino/docs/trino-connector/catalog-hive.md

 ## Select

 The Gravitino connector supports most SELECT statements, allowing the execution of queries successfully.
-It's not implements certain query optimizations, such as pushdown and pruning functionalities.
+Currently, it doesn't support certain query optimizations, such as pushdown and pruning functionalities.

 ## Table properties

-In the Hive catalog, additional properties can be set for tables and schemas using the "WITH" keyword in the "CREATE TABLE" statement.
+You can set additional properties for tables and schemas in the Hive catalog using "WITH" keyword in the "CREATE TABLE" statement.

 ```sql
 CREATE TABLE "metalake.catalog".dbname.tabname